 At some point, the vessel’s pressure will exceed the liquid’s vapor pressure.
 Boiling will stop when this happens.
 When boiling stops within a closed system, the temperature and pressure stop increasing.

 The refrigerant will reach equilibrium.
 Molecules evaporate and condense at an even rate at a constant temperature and pressure.
 When that happens, the refrigerant remains at its saturation point.
 At saturation, you can use the P-T relationship to predict temperature or pressure.

 The P-T chart is a vital yet often overlooked tool.
 P-T charts use the pressure-temperature relationship to help you determine the refrigerant’s pressure at a given saturation temperature.

 The table’s top usually lists common refrigerants, and the left side lists saturation temperatures.
 The rest of the table has the saturation pressures for each refrigerant at the given saturation temperatures.

 You can use this chart to determine the pressure when you read a temperature or vice versa.
 Refrigerants exist in vapor and liquid states simultaneously in the evaporator and condenser.
 The coils add or remove heat, which allows phase changes to occur.
 Before a phase change can take place, the refrigerant must reach saturation.

-Keep in mind many of us won’t use the chart itself very often.
-We will use apps like Danfoss RefTools or Measurequick to give us PT data or we will simply look at our gauge which will have a PT chart for various common refrigerants printed right onto the gauge face.
-If the gauge shown above was connected to an R410a system we would see the pressure is about 134 PSIG which points at about 46°F on the R410a (pink) temperature scale printed on the face.
-If it were R22 the green scale would show us 75°F for the very same pressure.
+Keep in mind that many of us won't use the chart itself very often.
+We will use apps like Danfoss RefTools or MeasureQuick to give us P-T data, or we will simply look at our gauge, which will have a P-T chart for various common refrigerants printed right onto the gauge face.
+If the gauge above were connected to an R410a system, we would see the pressure is about 134 PSIG, which points at about 46°F on the R410a (pink) temperature scale printed on the face.
+If it were R22, the green scale would show us 75°F for the very same pressure.

 Superheat and subcooling